Audrey-Hermans/blog/_posts/2025-06-22-sounds-off-part2.md

 ## 3. Shakuhachi: Flexible, Yet Centered

-And now it's time to bust a myth...or at least to clarify a fairly common shortcut used in the shakuhachi world : the hitoyogiri is easier to play than the shakuhachi.
+And now it's time to bust a myth...or at least to clarify a fairly common shortcut used in the shakuhachi world : *the hitoyogiri is easier to play than the shakuhachi*.

 - On a good **shakuhachi**, each fingering brings you into a zone of pitch that you can shape using *meri* and *kari* techniques.
 - Once your embouchure is well set, you can **feel the center of the note**.